spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-types.md

 - Design system components
   Highly reusable components that are used to build consistent user interfaces (UIs).
 - Domain components
   Functional components that are concerned with a specific _domain_, like the product or cart domains.
-Domain Components use
 - Composition components
   Containers that are used to render pages or sections by providing a list of components and their layout.